mrvernonliu/distributed-game-server-project/README.md

+Oh man.... this code is messy and fragile.
+If I ever become an Italian chef I could probably put a picture of this code on the menu as the spaghetti.

 # Distributed game server for CSC462
 The idea of this project is to use a distributed system to increase the tick rate for games that utilize a large amount of players.